Sebastian-GA/RISCV_uC/sources/multi-cycle/rtl/memory/peripherals/README.md

     -   **[19:16]** _(R/W-0)_ - Output Pins: [JA10, JA9, JA8, JA7]
     -   **[31:20]** _(U-0)_ - Not Implemented (Read as 0)

-#### Analog / Digital Output Register (ADOUT_REG)
+#### Output Mode Register (OUTM_REG)

 -   **Address:** 0x714
--   **Description:** This register is used to configure the analog / digital output pins.
-The analog / digital output pins can be configured as either analog or digital pins.
+-   **Description:** This register is used to configure the output pins.
+The output pins can be configured as either analog or digital pins.
 Analog output refers to the ability to output a PWM signal.
-See the [PWM peripheral](#peripheral-pwm0) for more information. **Setting a bit to 1 configures the corresponding pin as an analog (PWM) output pin.
+See the [PWM peripheral](#peripheral-pwm0) for more information. **Setting a bit to 1 configures the corresponding pin as a PWM output pin.
 Setting a bit to 0 configures the corresponding pin as a digital output pin.**
 -   **Bits:**
     -   **[15:0]** _(R/W-0)_ - LEDs: LED[15:0]
     -   **[19:16]** _(R/W-0)_ - Output Pins: [JA10, JA9, JA8, JA7]